jamochl/arch-bootstrap/README.md

 ## Bash

-The common libary in the libraries folder holds the core ABI interface of what I want to achieve with the bootstrap.
+The common.sh library in the libraries folder holds the core ABI interface of what I want to achieve with the bootstrap.

 ```bash